 - Thomas G. Hallam Appreciation Award (Students are nominated and voted for by their peers)

 - Dr. Clifford Amundsen Ecology Scholarship Endowment Support for undergraduate research and scholarship: Through the generosity of Ginny Dant, Kari Amundsen Apter and Margie Amundsen.
 Dr. Amundsen was a faculty member in the Department of Botany at UTK for 37 years.
 His research specialty was plant physiological ecology, with a special interest in wet refuge habitats.
 He worked extensively in Alaska, Idaho, and the Southern Appalachian region.

 EEB Staff Awards:

 - EEB Outstanding Administrative Service Award

 EEB Collections Committee Awards:

 - Breedlove, Dennis Award.
 This award supports undergraduate and graduate student botanical field experiences and has a rolling deadline.
-Awards can be used by students applying to support their own botanically-based fieldwork or awards can be used by faculty/graduate students applying to support an undergraduate student joining them on a botanically-based field trip.
+Awards can be used by students for fieldwork, supplies, food/lodging in the field, travel, or other costs directly related to their proposed research.
+Funds cannot be used for salary or/and stipends.
+Alternatively, awards can be used by faculty/graduate students applying to help support supplies, lodging, etc. needed by an undergraduate student joining them on a botanically-based fieldtrip.
 Awards from $500-$1000.

 - Hesler Award.
 These annual awards are to support herbarium-based research or research that results in direct improvements to the TENN Herbarium.
 Awards range from $1000-$2000 for undergraduate and graduate students, up to $5000 for EEB faculty, and from $3000-$5000 for visiting researchers.